Digital-Architect/soleo/README.md

 Mobile / Laptop -  responsiveness - make sure the site looks good across devices.

-Repo with the code and access granted to support@createape.com - github preferred.

 Clean documentation in the HTML / PHP files.

 Fast load times are a plus.